Muhlenberg College: Pro-Palestinian campus protests

+The college determined that Finkelstein violated its equal opportunity and nondiscrimination policies by sharing his words.
+In 2025, the American Association of University Professors found that the dismissal of Finkelstein, "a tenured associate professor and chair of the Department of Sociology and Anthropology..., was in violation of AAUP-supported principles and standards of academic freedom and due process...that the administration’s hasty action... has severely impaired the climate for academic freedom at Muhlenberg College..., [and] that the college’s equal opportunity and nondiscrimination policies... do not sufficiently protect academic freedom and due process, nor do they comport with widely accepted standards of academic governance."

 Campus

 Muhlenberg's current 82 acre campus is located in a residential neighborhood in Allentown's West End.
 The campus includes buildings with distinctive traditional European and Protestant red doors laid out on several college quads.
-The central part of the park-like campus is the college green, which incorporates public art, including Victor's Lament by sculptor Mark di Suvero.
+The central part of the park-like campus is the college green, which incorporates public art, including Victor's Lament by sculptor Mark di Suvero, which incorporates a red I-beam and is a tribute to the history of steelmaking in Allentown and the surrounding Lehigh Valley during the 20th century.

 The college's academic row runs the length of the main college quadrangle with Haas College Center, built between 1926 and 1929, in the center.
-Miller Tower, the dome and tower on top of the Haas College Center, was inspired by Tom Tower of Christ Church College at Oxford University.
-It is named for David A. Miller (class of 1894), founder of Allentown's The Morning Call newspaper.
-Muhlenberg's Polling Institute teams with The Morning Call to publish surveys of preferences and trends among Pennsylvanians, especially in the Lehigh Valley.
+Miller Tower, the dome and tower on top of Haas College Center, was inspired by Tom Tower at Christ Church College at the University of Oxford.
+It is named for David A. Miller (class of 1894), the first reporter for The Morning Call, an Allentown-based daily newspaper founded in 1883.
+Muhlenberg's Polling Institute teams with the newspaper to periodically publish surveys of preferences and trends among Pennsylvanians, especially in the Lehigh Valley.

 In 1988, the college opened the Harry C. Trexler Library, named for local industrialist Harry Clay Trexler; it was designed by architect Robert Geddes.
-The library houses over 310,000 volumes and 360,000 microforms on campus, and has access to over 1.75 million books via interlibrary loan.
-It also serves as a Federal Depository Library.
-Near the Trexler Library is the Philip Johnson-designed Baker Center for the Arts that houses the Martin Art Gallery.
-The Martin Art Gallery has a permanent collection of over 3,000 works of art and holds frequent exhibitions of pieces by student, regional, and international artists.
+The library houses over 310,000 volumes and 360,000 microforms on campus, and has access to over 1.75 million electronic resources.
+The library is part of the Federal Depository Library Program.
+Near Trexler Library is the Philip Johnson-designed Baker Center for the Arts.
+It houses Martin Art Gallery, which has a permanent collection of over 3,000 works of art and also hosts exhibitions of pieces by student, regional, and international artists.